The talk that outlasts Monday morning and creates lasting change.

 What they walk away with

-• A framework for consistency across distance without line-of-sight
+- A working framework for building consistency across distance, borders, and scale without line-of-sight management

 Many organisations book this for the operations leadership team and bring Davide back for a masterclass or advisory engagement.